GearKite/pro-modoro/README.md

 # pro-modoro

-A Pomodoro timer made in SvelteKit
+A Pomodoro timer made with SvelteKit